Luecx/SudokuSolver/README.md

 # 🧠 SudokuSolver

-A full-featured web-based Sudoku platform where you can play, create, and compete in solving puzzles.
+A full-featured web-based Sudoku platform where you can solve puzzles for fun or competition, and use the built-in tools to create and validate your own Sudokus.
 Powered by a high-performance C++ solver compiled to WebAssembly and integrated with a Django web app, this project offers a fun, fast, and competitive experience for Sudoku enthusiasts.

 ---